 There are thousands of other possibilities.
 The race is long, and when it comes down to it, you run it alone.

-What more can I say – this book totally changed my life.
+What more can I say – The 4-hour workweek totally changed my life.
 Without it, you would not be reading this blog.
 For a long time after I read it, almost all the reflections and actions that I have undertaken in my personal life and in my professional life have been as a result of this reading.